mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 The Kubernetes API Server (KAS) signs the service account tokens (JWT) with OIDC and IAM Role information.
 The service uses that token to authenticate on STS API calling the method `AssumeRoleWithWebIdentity` informing the IAM Role name desired to be assumed.
 The STS service access the **OIDC to validate it by accessing the JWKS (JSON Web Key Sets) files stored on the public URL**, once the token is validated, the IAM Role will be assumed, returning the short-lived credentials to the caller.
 The service can authenticate on the target service endpoint API (S3, EC2, etc).

-In OpenShift, every cluster component that needs to interact with AWS has one different token signed by KAS, associated to exclusively IAM Roles.
+In OpenShift, every cluster component that needs to interact with AWS has one different token signed by KAS, associated exclusively with IAM Roles.
 Example of services:

 - Machine API to create EC2
 - Image Registry to create S3 Buckets